Research Snippets Generator

 Each snippet is short, quotable, and includes its source URL, making it ready for direct insertion into content or for use in downstream analysis or generation steps.

-Unlike broad summarization agents, this one focuses on evidence, not narrative: facts, statistics, quotes, and verifiable claims.
+Unlike broad summarization nodes, this one focuses on evidence, not narrative: facts, statistics, quotes, and verifiable claims.

 Use the Research Snippets Generator when you need: